cnorling/Lessons/jea/readme.md

 |New-ScheduledTask|Establishes a path to elevate your context to local administrator|
 |Add-localgroupmember|Allows you to elevate another account as a local administrator, bypassing JEA.|

-Additionally, there are other risks to consider.
+There are other risks to consider.
 If you are deploying JEA on a domain controller, consider that a local admin user has access to domain admin context.
+Understanding how JEA works from top to bottom helps you understand what the risks are.